 Suddenly, Foca didn’t work so well.
 It wouldn’t dissolve properly, even though I used a fraction of the recommended amount.
 Because I was using so little detergent, my clothes weren’t getting clean.

-Foca laundry detergent says right on the label that it’s not recommended for HE machines.
+Powdered Foca laundry detergent clearly states on the label that it’s not recommended for HE machines.
 Ruh-roh!
 I’d missed this bit of information.

 5 Frugal Uses for Foca Laundry Detergent

 I began using Foca for cleaning around the house.
 I discovered that it’s an excellent all-purpose household cleaner.
 Here’s how I used it.

 Being mildly abrasive, Foca is awesome at cleaning tubs, sinks and tile.
 I used it to clean my bathrooms this week and they’re sparkling.

 Foca is blue, so it’s easy to see where you’ve sprinkled it.
 Only a small amount is necessary to get excellent results.
 I used just a couple of tablespoons of Foca to clean my large tub, sinks, and fixtures.

 I sprinkled Foca in the containers that hold my toilet brushes.
 A little powder clings to the brush.
 To give the toilets a quick clean, all I do is grab the brush and swish.

 Foca smells lovely, which is important in a bathroom boys (of any age) use!